Introduction

 rescale_mnirs()

-We may also want to rescale our data to a new dynamic range, changing the units to a new amplitude.
+We may also want to rescale our data to a new dynamic range, changing the signal amplitude.

-Specifies the new dynamic range in the form c(min, max).
-For example, if we want to calibrate each NIRS signal to their own observed ‘functional range’ during exercise, we could rescale them to 0-100%.
+c(min, max).
+For example, if we want to calibrate each NIRS signal to its own observed ‘functional range’ during exercise, we could rescale them to 0-100%.

 data_rescaled <- rescale_mnirs(